Centerpin Fishing For Salmon: Guide Tips and Tricks

 Having the right gear, the right setup, and the right baits is only half of what is required to be a great centerpin angler.

-Centerpin fishing for salmon effectively takes skill and knowledge along with practicing the right things.
+Catching salmon when centerpin fishing takes skill and knowledge along with practicing the right things.
 It has been said before that presentation is the key, but I don’t always agree.

 I personally believe that everything needs to be right, and not just the presentation.

-A great presentation done with the wrong bait, or the wrong hook, or the wrong setup, or a leader so thick that the salmon will see it from 5 feet away will only get you so far.
+A great presentation done with the wrong bait, wrong hook, wrong setup, or a leader so thick that the salmon see it from five feet away will only get you so far.

 You have to get it all right.
 That’s what guides do and is the reason why they catch more salmon than the average angler.